Fees & Payment

 Therapy session fees range $150-250

-I am currently in-network with Premera Blue Cross, Regence Blue Shield and First Choice Health in Washington.
-Other Blue Cross and Blue Shield plans may be billable through Premera or Regence.
+I am currently in-network with Premera Blue Cross, Regence Blue Shield and First Choice Health in Washington, Highmark in Pennsylvania and Anthem in Ohio.
+Other Blue Cross and Blue Shield plans may be billable as well.
 If you have another insurance, I am happy to provide you with documentation so you can submit an out-of-network claim to your insurance company.
 I only offer teletherapy in Washington, Pennsylvania and Ohio.
 Please contact your insurance company to ensure teletherapy is covered under your plan.